 Meditation, prayer, yoga, and deep breathing exercises are also great for distracting yourself from cravings.
 This is especially true if you’re tempted to smoke in stressful situations.
 Listen to a five-minute breathing or meditation video to ride out the urges.
 Or start your days by practicing yoga or stretching.

-Ditching the cigarettes doesn’t just help treat and prevent TED — it also supports your overall health and quality of life.
-According to the British Thyroid Foundation, your risk of developing TED quickly drops after you quit smoking.
-Or, if you quit smoking after you’ve already been diagnosed with TED, your treatments are likely to improve as well.
+Quitting smoking doesn’t just help treat and prevent TED — it also supports your overall health and quality of life.
+According to the British Thyroid Foundation, your risk of developing TED drops quickly after you quit smoking.
+If you quit after being diagnosed with TED, your treatments may work better, too.

 After you quit smoking, you’ll also notice improvements in your overall health.
 The Centers for Disease Control and Prevention (CDC) notes that smoking cessation:

 Did you quit smoking after your thyroid eye disease diagnosis?
-What tips or words of advice do you have for other members?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+What tips or words of advice do you have?
+Let others know in the comments below.

 Get updates directly to your inbox.